chrisstowe/forgestatus/README.md

 ## Unit/Integration tests?

+There are both unit and integration tests.

-There is a CI gate that prevents code from being merged to master with failing tests.
+There is also a CI gate that prevents code from being merged to master with failing tests.

 Failing tests also trigger a slack alert at [forgestatus.slack.com](forgestatus.slack.com).